MicrosoftDocs/winapps-winrt-api/microsoft.ui.input.dragdrop/draguioverride.md

 ## -description

-Provides the visual representation of the data being dragged during a drag-and-drop operation, including feedback from the drop target.
+Provides the visual representation of the content being dragged during a drag-and-drop operation, including feedback from the drop target.

 ## -remarks